project-lux/lux-middletier/test/endpoints/testing-notes.md

 We want:

 1. Specify `--base-url` to _the_ environment we want to test.
 2. Specify `--name` and `--description` to values that align with the environment and configuration being tested.
+Include the test's number in the description.
 3. Use `nohup` to prevent the process terminating upon logging off the instance / losing VPN connection.
+The emerging convention is to name the file `test-[testNumber].out`.
 4. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
 5. Not restrict by provider or endpoint.
 6. Do a dry run to verify we like our settings.